 - Installation is easier and less expensive than stone.

 If you're new to tile, sorting through the terminology can be a challenge.
-Here are a few basic terms and some information that will be of help along the way:
+Here are some common terms to help guide your decision making:

 Apron- Trim or facing on the side or in front of a countertop.